-A decision will be announced in January 2021 and the award will be presented at the AHPA AGM during the 2021 CRA/AHPA meeting to be held virtually.
+A decision will be announced in January 2022 and the award will be presented at the AHPA AGM.
 The Clinical Innovation Award winner and the details of the innovation will be written up in the AHPA News Brief and on the AHPA web site.
 The successful candidate will also be required to present their clinical innovation at one of the AHPA-sponsored workshops at the Canadian Rheumatology Association Annual Scientific Meeting the following year.
 In order to assist in the dissemination of innovative ideas, all project titles, and applicant’s names and email addresses will also be listed on the AHPA web site.

-Applications meeting the basic criteria will be reviewed by a committee with the following representatives: an AHPA board member, an Arthritis Society staff member, a person living with arthritis and a rheumatologist.
+Applications meeting the basic criteria will be reviewed by a committee with the following representatives: the AHPA Professional and Career Development Chair, the AHPA President, a person living with arthritis and a rheumatologist.
 The top rated application, based on clinical merit, creativity and potential significance to the field, will receive:

 For more information about this award, contact: